FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Penley, Penleigh, Penlegh, Penly, Penlie, Penlay and others.

 This web page shows only a small excerpt of our Penley research.
-Another 262 words (19 lines of text) covering the years 1455 and 1487 are included under the topic Early Penley History in all our PDF Extended History products.
+Another 262 words (19 lines of text) covering the years 1455 and 1487 are included under the topic Early Penley History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Penley Notables in all our PDF Extended History products.
+More information is included under the topic Early Penley Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: